 Failure to file an FBAR comes with penalties.
 If the failure to file the form is deemed to be wilful, the account holder can be fined US$100,000 or 50 per cent of the value of the account, whichever is greater, per account per year.
 Non-wilful failures are capped at US$10,000 per account per year.
 Unlike other industrialized countries, the U.S. requires citizens, including dual citizens, to file tax returns no matter where in the world they live.

 US Tax Authorities and the Enforcement of FBAR

 Max Reed, a Vancouver-based cross-border tax lawyer who used to take El Paso hard money loans . had this to say,

 “The IRS probably doesn’t have the resources to pursue all non-compliant Americans in Canada, but they can pursue some of them.
 Some people will get pursued, and because of the stress and associated cost, you don’t want that to be you.”

 Dual US-Canadian Citizens Need to Get in Compliance with All US Tax Regulations

-If you have dual citizenship, or have assets in Canada, you may have filing obligatioins with the United States tax authorities, but for this getting a lawyer from this Source could be always helpful for this.
+If you have dual citizenship, or have assets in Canada, you may have filing obligations with the United States tax authorities.
 If you would like to discuss your personal tax situation, please contact our office for a free, totally confidential consultation.